peter88213/yw-cnv/docs/template/help.md

 ------------------------------------------------------------------------

-## Import from yWriter for proof reading
+## Import from yw7 for proof reading

-This will write yWriter 7 chapters and scenes into into a new OpenDocument text document (odt) with visible scene markers.
+This will write yw7 chapters and scenes into a new OpenDocument text document (odt) with visible scene markers.
 File name suffix is `_proof`.